michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Only the specific selected photo is accessed.

-The app does not scan the entire photo library.
+The app does not scan or read the full photo library.

-Profile photos may be visible to friends or other users only when social features are enabled.
+Profile photos may be visible to friends or competitive participants (if social features are enabled).

 Users may update or remove their profile photo at any time.

 1.3.
-Performance Metrics (Optional for Competitive Mode)
+Performance Metrics

-When participating in online competition or friend leaderboards, users may share:
+Users may enter metrics such as:

 Streaks

 Scores

+Personal bests

 Challenge completions

-Personal bests

-Leaderboard rankings
+Leaderboard rankings (Competitive Mode only)

-Manual entries create intrinsic accountability — every achievement is earned and recorded by the user.
+Manual entries build intrinsic accountability, allowing users to track their personal goals.

-Users in local-only mode do not share metrics externally.
+Users who remain in local-only mode do not share metrics externally.

 1.4.
-Contacts (Optional, with Backend Matching)
+Contacts (Optional — For Friend Matching Only)

-Users may grant permission to access their phone contacts in order to find friends who are also using the app.
+Users may optionally grant permission to access their phone contacts so the app can match friends who also use Beat My Best.

-When contacts permission is granted:
+When permission is granted:

 The app reads names and phone numbers from the user’s contact list.

-The app sends hashed or encrypted representations of this contact data to our backend solely for matching purposes (to check which contacts also use the app).
+Contacts are processed using hashed or encrypted representations solely for the purpose of checking which contacts also use the app.

-The app does not upload or store the full address book in plain form.

-The data is not used for any purpose beyond matching.

-The app does not permanently store the user’s contact list.
+The app does not permanently store the entire contact list.

-Contacts are never shared with other users or third parties.
+Contacts are never used for marketing, shared with third parties, or visible to other users.

-This feature is optional and may be disabled at any time.
+This feature can be disabled at any time.

+If the user does not enable this feature, no contacts are accessed.

 1.5.
 Cloud / Backend Data

-With backend enabled, the following may be stored securely in the cloud:
+If backend features are enabled, the following may be stored securely in the cloud:

 Username

 Profile photo (optional)

-Metrics used in Competitive Mode
+Competitive Mode metrics

 Friend connections

 Leaderboard results

-No sensitive personal data is collected.
+We do not store sensitive personal data.

 1.6.
 In-App Purchases

-Apple may provide device identifiers to validate purchases.
+Apple may supply device identifiers to validate purchases.
 These identifiers are handled entirely by Apple and are not visible to us.

 2. Information We Do NOT Collect

-Beat My Best does not collect or store:
+Beat My Best does not collect, store, or access:

 Full legal names

 Emails

-Phone numbers (except hashed for contact matching)

-GPS/location
+GPS or precise location

-Messages
+Messages or chat content

-Health/medical data
+Health/medical data (HealthKit, clinical records, biometrics, etc.)

-Biometrics

-Advertising identifiers
+Advertising identifiers (IDFA)

-Analytics or behavioral tracking data

-We do not use ad networks, analytics SDKs, or third-party tracking.
+Behavioral analytics

+Third-party advertising data

+Photo libraries

+Audio recordings

+The app uses no advertising SDKs, no analytics SDKs, and no tracking technologies of any kind.

-3. How Information Is Used
+3. How We Use Information

-Information is used to:
+We use collected information only for:

-Enable global Competitive Mode
+Competitive Mode

-Display leaderboard results
+Leaderboards

-Facilitate friend matching
+Friend matching

+Profile customization

-Track streaks and progress
+Tracking streaks, goals, and progress

-Customize user profiles

-We do not sell or rent user data.
+We do not sell, rent, or share user data with third parties.

 4. Sharing With Others

-Depending on user settings, the following may be visible to others:
+Based on user settings, the following may be visible to other users:

-Username
+Nickname

 Profile photo (optional)

-Streaks, scores, and metrics
+Streaks, scores, and goals

-Leaderboard ranking
+Leaderboard rankings

 Users control:

 Whether they appear on leaderboards

-Whether their profile picture is visible
+Whether their profile photo is visible

-Whether friend features are enabled
+Whether friend matching is enabled

 Whether contacts permission is granted

-Local-only mode keeps all information private.
+Users in local-only mode remain fully private.

-User-Initiated Social Sharing
+5. User-Initiated Sharing

-Users may manually share screenshots or achievements to their personal social media accounts.
+Users may manually share screenshots or achievements through their device’s native share sheet.

-This sharing is:

-User-initiated only

-Performed through the device’s share sheet

-Never collected or transmitted by the app

-Users are responsible for content shared externally.
+This is always user-initiated.

+We do not access or collect shared content.

-5. Future Features
+6. Future Features

-Future updates may add:
+Future updates may introduce:

 Friend groups

 Team competitions

+Enhanced profiles

 Private challenges

-Enhanced social profiles

-All new social features will require explicit user consent.
+Any new features requiring additional data will require explicit user consent.

-6. Security

-We use secure cloud infrastructure and iOS system protections to safeguard user data.

-Security measures include:
+7. Security

-Only accessing the chosen profile photo

-Never scanning the full photo library
+Beat My Best uses modern security practices, including:

+iOS sandbox protections

+Accessing only the photo selected by the user

 Encrypting cloud data in transit and at rest

-Protecting leaderboard data

-Not collecting sensitive personal information
+Not storing sensitive personal information

-Relying on Apple to handle financial data
+Relying on Apple to handle all financial data

-Although no system is entirely secure, we maintain strong security best practices.
+Despite these measures, no system is 100% secure.
+We consistently strive to maintain strong protections.

-7. Children’s Privacy
+8. Children’s Privacy

 Beat My Best does not knowingly collect personal information from children.
-Parental guidance is recommended when minors use competitive or social features.
+Parents should supervise minors using competitive or social features.

-8. Changes to This Policy
+9. Changes to This Privacy Policy

-This Privacy Policy may be updated as new features are added.
-Updates will appear at this same public URL.
+We may update this policy as features evolve.
+Updates will always appear at this same public URL.

-9. Support
+10. Contact Us

-For questions or support, contact:
+For support or questions, contact:

 Developer: Michael Acevedo
-Support Email: Insert your preferred support email
+Support Email: [Insert preferred email]

 End of Privacy Policy